DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Again, from the same survey, it becomes clear that the Turkish people have a negative opinion about marriage shows.

-OPINIONS ABOUT THE EFFECTS OF MARRIAGE SHOWS ON FAMILY STRUCTURE AND MARITAL RELATIONSHIPS

-> (WHICH OF THE TWO OPTIONS ARE CLOSER TO YOUR OPINIONS BELOW?)

   ------------------------------------------------------------------------------------------------------------------ -------- ------------
                                                                                                                      Number   Percentage
   I think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.
 2156     %79,1
-  I don’t think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.
+  I don't think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.
 395      %14,5
   No opinion.
 177      %6,5
   Total.
 2727     %100
   ------------------------------------------------------------------------------------------------------------------ -------- ------------

+Opinions About the Effects of Marriage Shows on Family Structure and Marital Relationships (Which of the Two Options are Closer to Your Opinions Below?)
 Source : Seta, October 2011

-OPINIONS ABOUT THE EFFECTS OF MARRIAGE SHOWS ON FAMILY STRUCTURE AND MARITAL RELATIONSHIPS

-> (DISTRIBUTION BY GENDER).

   ------------------------------------------------------------------------------------------------------------------ -------- -------
                                                                                                                      Female   Male
   I think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.         %76,7    %81,5
-  I don’t think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.   %15      %12,9
+  I don't think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.   %15      %12,9
   No opinion.                                                                                                        %7,3     %5,6
   Total.
 2727     100,0
   ------------------------------------------------------------------------------------------------------------------ -------- -------

-Source : Seta, October 2011
+Opinions About the Effects of Marriage Shows on Family Structure and Marital Relationships (Distribution by Gender) Source : Seta, October 2011

-OPINIONS ABOUT THE EFFECTS OF MARRIAGE SHOWS ON FAMILY STRUCTURE AND MARITAL RELATIONSHIPS

-> (DISTRIBUTION BY LEVEL OF EDUCATION)

   ------------------------------------------------------------------------------------------------------------------ ----------- -------------- ------------
                                                                                                                      Low Level   Medium Level   High Level
   I think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.         %77,5       %80,1          %88,8
-  I don’t think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.   %15,5       %13,2          %9,3
+  I don't think, marriage shows on TV has a negative effect on Turkish family structure and marital relationships.   %15,5       %13,2          %9,3
   No opinion.                                                                                                        %7,0        %6,7           %1,9
   Total.                                                                                                             %100        %100           %100
   ------------------------------------------------------------------------------------------------------------------ ----------- -------------- ------------

+Opinions About the Effects of Marriage Shows on Family Structure and Marital Relationships (Distribution by Level of Education)
 Source : Seta, October 2011

 • 77,5% of low level educated, 80,1% of medium level educated and 88,8%